minecraft-linux/minecraft-linux.github.io/troubleshooting/index.rst

 You may need to reinstall the proprietary drivers if you had installed them manually before.

+If you're having issues on wayland, try switching to x if possible.

 MSA daemon could not be found
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Make sure you have properly installed the following packages: :code:`msa-daemon msa-ui-qt`